 There are four primary business entities to choose from, which include the sole proprietorship, partnership, corporation, and LLC.
 Each type of entity has its own pros and cons, such as liability exposure, costs, and administrative requirements.

-It’s important to understand the differences of each and make your entity selection early, as many of the later steps of starting a business will depend on which one you choose.
+It’s important to understand the differences between each and make your entity selection early, as many of the later steps of starting a business will depend on which one you choose.

 A brief description of each entity is below.